 How Does It Work?

 You will each be treated with compassion and respect no matter how you are feeling about your relationship at the moment.
-No bad or good guys.
+There are no bad or good guys.

-You will come in as a couple but the most important work occurs in the one-to-one conversations with me.
+You will come in as a couple, but the most important work occurs in the one-to-one conversations with your therapist.
 Why?
 Because you are starting out in different places.

 Number and Length of Sessions

 Discernment Counselling is short term.
 You may have as few as one session or as many as five sessions.
 You decide at the conclusion of each session whether to come back or not for a subsequent session.